Gyanihulk/shl-research-assignment/Readme.md

 - **Setup and Installation**: Instructions on how to set up the project environment.
 - **Usage**: Steps on how to use the notebooks and scripts.
 - **Contributing**: Guidelines on how to contribute to the project.
-- **License**: Information about the project's license.

-Feel free to customize this template further according to your project's specifics and the documentation you want to provide.
-If you need a more detailed explanation of any script or process, include that information as necessary.